It's A Wonderful Life poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping It's A Wonderful Life against these established plot points, we can identify how Frank Capra utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish It's A Wonderful Life within the drama genre.

 Frank Capra's Structural Approach